zicklag/docs-1/extensions/modules.md

 </script>
 ```

-A route component provides an blank canvas for creating anything you need.
+A route component provides a blank canvas for creating anything you need.
 You can use the globally registered
 `private-view` component to get access to Directus' page structure consisting of the module bar, the navigation, the
 sidebar, the header and the main content area.